 - If approved, you can walk out with a check in hand.

 What Fees and Interest are Charged?

 Florida Title offers a 30-day interest-free promotional program (to qualify you must meet certain requirements).
-If you qualify and pay off the pawn in 30-days then you do not pay any interest.
-There are certain amounts that apply for this promotional program so ask us if you can qualify for the amount you are requesting.
+If you qualify and pay off the pawn in 30 days then you do not pay any interest.
+Certain amounts apply for this promotional program so ask us if you can qualify for the amount you are requesting.

 If you do not pay in full within the 30-day promotional program interest is depending on the amount borrowed and the principal balance outstanding.